dbohdan/initool/README.md

 * `initool d filename section [key]` — delete a section or a property
 * `initool s filename section key value` — set a property's value

-When given a valid command initool reads the INI file `filename` in its entirety.
+When given a valid command initool first reads the INI file `filename` in its entirety.
 For the commands `g`, `d` and `s` it then outputs the file's contents with the desired modifications to the standard output.
 For `e` it reports whether the section or the property exists through its exit status.